Elasto-plastic cell-based smoothed finite element method solving geotechnical problems: Implementation

-As shown in Fig.~\ref{fig:visual_element}(a), the UEL in ABAQUS is represented by an “×” symbol, and its stress–strain results cannot be visualized directly.
-To address this limitation, a data-linking strategy was developed between the UEL and the user material subroutine (UMAT), as schematically illustrated in Fig.~\ref{fig:UEL2UMAT}.
+As shown in Fig.~\ref{fig:visual_element}, the UEL in ABAQUS is represented by an “×” symbol, and its stress–strain results cannot be visualized directly.
+To address this limitation, a data-linking strategy was developed between the UEL and the user material subroutine (UMAT), as schematically illustrated in Fig.~\ref{fig:visual_element}.
 Through this interface, the stress, strain, and other state variables (STATEV) computed within the UEL were transferred to the UMAT framework, allowing the use of standard ABAQUS elements for post-processing and visualization.

 For visualization in ABAQUS/CAE, these quantities were exported via state variables declared in the input file using the *DEPVAR option and were stored at the integration points during the analysis.
-Consequently, as shown in Figs.~\ref{fig:visual_element}(b) and~(d), the numerical results obtained from the UEL could be accessed and visualized within the standard post-processing environment, providing clear field distributions comparable to those produced by conventional built-in elements.
+Consequently, as shown in Fig.~\ref{fig:visual_element}, the numerical results obtained from the UEL could be accessed and visualized within the standard post-processing environment, providing clear field distributions comparable to those produced by conventional built-in elements.

+To facilitate the transfer of stress, strain, and internal variables from the UEL to the UMAT framework, the state variables were explicitly declared in the input file through the *DEPVAR option.
+The corresponding ABAQUS syntax is listed below:

+The above definitions specify 11 state variables that store the quantities computed within the UEL at each integration point.
+For clarity, the physical meaning of these variables is summarized in Tab.~\ref{tab:depvar}.